James Runcie: Awards

 Runcie won a Royal Television Society award for his film Miss Pym's Day Out in 1992, starring Patricia Routledge as the novelist Barbara Pym, and he has also received Royal Television Society nominations for How Buildings Learn and The Gentle Art of Making Enemies.
 Miss Pym's Day Out was also nominated for a BAFTA Huw Wheldon Award for the Best Arts Programme in 1992.

 He won two BAFTA Scotland Radio Drama Awards for Watching Waiters and Mrs Lynch's Maggot, and he was nominated for a BAFTA award for the film Great Composers – Bach.

 He was elected a Fellow of the Royal Society of Literature in 2016.

 Personal life

 In 1985 Runcie married the theatre director and radio drama producer Marilyn Imrie, who died in 2020.
 They had one daughter together, Charlotte Runcie (born 1989), who currently writes as a literary, television and radio critic for the Daily Telegraph.

 He is also stepfather to Imrie's daughter Rosie Kellagher (born 1978), who is a freelance theatre director.
+In 2025, Runcie married journalist Lucinda Bredin.